San Po Kong: Village

 San Po Kong was a new village replacing the old Po Kong Village that was destroyed by the Japanese in 1943.
 The original village consisted of terraced housing and a small forested area along a hill.
 The hill was partially levelled by the Japanese during the extension of the runway at Kai Tak during World War II.
 Today the old village hill is now site of the Choi Hung Road Playground.
 Reminders of the old village lives on with street names and a park (Po Kong Village Road, Po Kong Village Road Park).
 The current San Po Kong is a post-War residential scheme with mostly public housing blocks.

 Airport

 In 1916, the area south of present-day San Po Kong was reclaimed by Ho Kai and Au Tak for a garden estate.
 The reclamation was completed in two phases in 1920 and 1927.
 The reclaimed area became known as Kai Tak Bund.
 The company lacked the capital to complete the project and left part the land unused.
 The Hong Kong Government decided to buy back the land for the Royal Air Force and a future Kai Tak Aerodrome.
 In the late 1930s, the airport was significantly expanded to take up the whole of San Po Kong.
 Clear Water Bay Road, part of the current Choi Hung Road, and a nullah were constructed around the airport.
 During the Japanese occupation of Hong Kong, more than 20 villages surrounding San Po Kong were demolished for further expansion of the airport.

+Part of the previous runway was converted into Tseuk Luk Street in the area, which was deliberately named with a pun on the word "landing" in Cantonese.